snicol21/church-posh/README.md

 Write-ChurchHouseholds | Out-File "$HOME\Desktop\ward-household-data.json"
 ```

-Each of these will of course prompt you for your credentials and unit number
+Each of these will, of course, prompt for your credentials and unit number.

 Good luck!